-Note: Changes made in the current version are not annotated.
-The document should be read in full.
+Note: Changes made in the current version are annotated with change bars.

-Version Date Details v2.1 November 2022 Administrative review only.
+Version Date Details v2.2 September 2024 Updated regulatory requirements and references. v2.1 November 2022 Administrative review only.
 (1) March 2006 This is the second issue of AC 171-01.
 It incorporates amendments following a Post-Implementation Review of CASR Part 171 undertaken in 2004.
 (0) February 2006 Initial AC.